 Move all evacuees to a staging area, and begin a census, to establish that the evacuation is complete

-Upon notification of the need for an evacuation, the telecommunications center will notify the Campus Safety Supervisor or his/her designee.
-(An exception to this is in the case of a fire alarm, the Campus Safety Supervisor or his/her designee will be notified only after an actual emergency is verified.)
+Upon notification of the need for an evacuation, the telecommunications center will notify the Director of Campus Safety or his/her designee.
+(An exception to this is in the case of a fire alarm, the Director of Campus Safety or his/her designee will be notified only after an actual emergency is verified.)

 NOTE: It is standard policy that a general evacuation takes place in each event of a fire alarm.

 In the event that physically challenged individuals are involved in an evacuation effort, the Campus Safety Officers at the scene will make every attempt to lead them to safety.
 As a precaution, wheel chair users are housed on the ground level floor.
 Hearing impaired students have TTY phone capability in their rooms and strobe lights are connected to the fire alarm system.
 The Disability coordinator should be consulted in developing a plan for these evacuations.
 Have this individual evaluate residence halls to determine if they qualify as requiring areas of rescue assistance.